Overcoming ‘difficulty,’ Robredo pays P8M for poll protest

 Robredo is required to pay the second tranche of P7.43 million in July.

 The P15.44 million will be used to retrieve election materials for her petition.
-CBB
+CBB/rgaout

 RELATED STORY